 Choose one thirty-minute window per day this week that belongs entirely to recovery.
 No work, no news, no social media.
 Options that have strong evidence behind them:

-• Walk outside.
+- Walk outside.
 Twenty minutes of daylight exposure in the morning also regulates circadian rhythm (bonus for the week 2 default).
-At minimum: leave your building.
+At minimum: leave the building.

-• Analog time.
+- Analog time.
 Read a physical book, journal with pen and paper, cook something from scratch.
-Any activity where your hands are engaged and your phone is in another room.
+Any activity where the hands are engaged and the phone is in another room.

 Pick one.
 Do it at the same time each day.
 The same-time part is what makes it a default rather than a decision.